fabgeyer/goserpent/README.md

 `goserpent` generates CPython wrappers from Go functions.
 The wrapped Go functions can then be directly called from Python.

 This project can be seen as a simplified version of [`gopy`](https://github.com/go-python/gopy).
-`goserpent` can only export Go function, and the Go code can directly interact with `PyObject` structures.
+`goserpent` can export Go functions and structures, and the Go code can directly interact with `PyObject` structures.
 `gopy` exports Go functions and strutures, and is much more mature than `goserpent`.
 Use `goserpent` if you need to export Go functions directly interacting with `PyObject` structures.
 Otherwise `gopy` is a better choice.